sinhasagar01/11ty-blog-project/posts/my-first-post.md

 date: 2020-10-08
 featuredImage: /images/uploads/image1.jpg
 ---
 Hello, here is the body of the first blog post.
+This is the new post